This post may contain affiliate links. Please read our disclosure policy.

 two buttermilk pancakes on a blue plate topped with butter and syrup next to a glass of orange juice and bananas.

-Looking for more delicious pancake recipes for one?
-We’ve got you covered!
-Our collection includes fluffy Classic Pancakes For One, naturally sweet Banana Pancakes For One, delicious, hands-off Small Batch Sheet Pan Pancakes, and even a convenient Small Batch Pancake Mix.
-With this variety, you’re sure to find the perfect single serving pancake recipe!
+Looking for more single serving pancake recipes?
+Try our classic Pancakes For One, naturally sweet Banana Pancakes For One, hands-off Small Batch Sheet Pan Pancakes, or keep it simple with Small Batch Pancake Mix.
+There’s a recipe for every pancake lover!

 Why You’ll Love This Recipe